 3P: Amazon provides more detailed sales data including payments, fulfillment, and customer satisfaction information.
 Amazon also offers some consumer data to 3P sellers, but brands are prohibited from using this data for direct contact.

 Whether you are a 1P or 3P seller on Amazon, your brand faces a lack of control over your customer experience.
-Because Amazon provides a limited amount of customer information and each sale is viewed as a one-time transaction, sellers are unable to foster and nurture relationships with customers.
+Because Amazon provides a limited amount of customer information and each sale is viewed as a one-time transaction, sellers are unable to foster and nurture relationships with Amazon shoppers.
 That lack of control over customer experience further emphasizes the need for a balanced approach with your D2C channel.

-Alexa, how can I make more money?
+Alexa, how can I make more money on Amazon?

 Investing in your D2C channel and complementing it by plugging into powerful marketplaces like Amazon will allow you to unlock new revenue opportunities.
 However, juggling a more balanced multichannel approach can be overwhelming for many companies.
 We’re here to tell you that it doesn’t have to be a headache.